prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 same benefits of privacy could be implemented by add an user provided field in the HD path, after domain and before app subpath

 ### Temporary current implementation
-I currently assign the first path of the hdPath using the keccak of the name and the I let the plugin's code add any extra subPath to this. and then he can add an account index.
+I currently assign the first path of the hdPath using the keccak256 of the full ens name (not following ens rules yet) and the I let the plugin's code add any extra subPath to this. and then he can add an account index.

-So for example it would be:
+So for example it would be for an hash:

+e4a10c258c7b68c38df1cf0caf03ce2e34b5ec02e5abdd3ef18f0703f317c62a
+split it and convert to uints

+eg for short hash
 37a9 6265 2fcb 752a e373 feb0 22dd 2882 a934 8b79
-`m/14249/25189/12235/29994/58227/65200/8925/10370/43316/35705/index_customisable_by_plugin/index_customisable_by_plugin/index_customisable_by_plugin.../index_customisable_by_plugin/ account index`
+`m/52/14249/25189/12235/29994/58227/65200/8925/10370/43316/35705/index_customisable_by_plugin/index_customisable_by_plugin/index_customisable_by_plugin.../index_customisable_by_plugin/ account index`

 the `index_customisable_by_plugin/.../index_customisable_by_plugin` part is just a string but it needs to follow the same rules as bip32

+domain hash should be probably split larger than 4bytes but then we have the limit of hardened offset, maybe we need to replace this lib with kumavis' and write a new deriver

 ## Elements of these HD Paths
 ### Domain specific HD subPaths

+[Domain Specific Hd Path]
 ENS Name: vitalik.buterin.eth
 Ens name hash eg. :
 e4a10c258c7b68c38df1cf0caf03ce2e34b5ec02e5abdd3ef18f0703f317c62a